Cibernético

-Octavio López Arreola (born April 12, 1975), better known by the ring name Cibernético, is a Mexican professional wrestler, currently working for Lucha Libre AAA Worldwide (AAA).
+Octavio López Arreola (born April 12, 1975), better known by the ring name Cibernético, is a Mexican professional wrestler, working for promotion Lucha Libre AAA Worldwide (AAA).

 During AAA's short partnership with the World Wrestling Federation, he participated in the 1997 Royal Rumble and wrestled on Raw is War and WWF Shotgun Saturday Night, often teaming with Pierroth Jr. He is a former AAA Mega Champion as well as a former three time Campeón de Campeones, the predecessor to the AAA world championship.

 Professional wrestling career

 Universal Wrestling Association (1992–1995)

 Octavio López started out as a body builder, developing the physique that would later on become one of his strong points.
 He began training for a professional wrestling career in the Universal Wrestling Association (UWA) Gym under Karloff Lagarde and Ray Mendoza as well as training with Ojo de Tigre and Ebano Ruiz.
 He made his professional wrestling debut in 1992 under the ring name Urko and later worked as Espiritu Negro for a brief period of time.
 After wrestling for a few months he decided to dedicate himself to developing his physique and receive further training in the UWA wrestling school.
 In June 1994 he made his re-debut for the UWA, this time working under a new ring character, Cibernético, (meaning "cybernetic" or Cyborg), complete with a colorful mask that looked like it had printed circuitry on it to enhance the "Cyborg" character.
-On July 31, 1994 Cibernétcio wrestled on his first Toreo de Cuatro Caminos show, UWA's biggest venue.
+On July 31, 1994, Cibernétcio wrestled on his first Toreo de Cuatro Caminos show, UWA's biggest venue.
 On the night he teamed up with veterans El Canek and Dos Caras, taking on Los Villanos, Villano III, Villano IV and Villano V. While he made his debut as a tecnico (fan favorite) he soon turned against El Canek, turning rudo (villain), setting up a feud with the UWA's top tecnico in the hopes of using Cibernético to replace some of the UWA headliners that had left the promotion.
 The attempt to create new headliners was too late and by January 1995 the UWA closed down.